Here’s What to Expect from The Handmaid’s Tale Season 5

 That’s where the similarities end.
 The TV series introduces all sorts of new characters and explores their backgrounds in depths that the book never did.
+The creators have indeed confirmed that there will be a Season 6 of The Handmaid’s Tale, which would be the final season.
 Atwood released a sequel, The Testaments, in 2019 (two years after the show began), but the protagonist is Aunt Lydia, not June.

 Read The Handmaid’s Tale books